cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

   * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) (for linting)
   * [PHPMD](https://phpmd.org/) (for linting)

-If you are not interested in developing mdcms itself, you still require Composer to install other dependency packages for mdcms.
+If you are not interested in developing Lightweight CMS itself, you still require Composer to install other dependency packages for Lightweight CMS.

 ### Front End